 Retaliation attorneys who represent workers in retaliation cases typically get paid a contingency fee.
 This means the client doesn’t pay expenses out-of-pocket, but rather the lawyer is paid a percentage of what is recovered at the conclusion of the case.

 Should I Consult a Retaliation Attorney?

 If you feel you have been the victim of retaliatory employment practices or other employment-related injustice, contact our office to see how we can help.
-While you are not required to consult with retaliation lawyer when requesting a right-to-sue, or even going to court, lawsuits are extraordinarily complex, and it requires a well-trained professional to maximize the value of your case.
+While you are not required to consult with a retaliation lawyer when requesting a right-to-sue, or even going to court, lawsuits are extraordinarily complex, and it requires a well-trained professional to maximize the value of your case.
 It’s also important to contact an attorney as soon as the retaliation, whether firing, demotion or harassment, occurs.
 As the statute of limitations ticks away, memories fade and witnesses lose contact.
-Contact us a call as soon as possible.
+Contact us as soon as possible.